A Ceremony of Carols: 6. This Little Babe

 My soul, with Christ join thou in fight;

-Stick to the tents that he hath pight.
+Stick to the tents that he hath pight [pitches].

 Within his crib is surest ward;

 This little Babe will be thy guard.

 If thou wilt foil thy foes with joy;

 Then flit not from this heavenly Boy!

-8. Interlude
+7. Interlude

 This instrumental movement is a harp solo, creating a sense of angelic bliss with its slow tempo, shifting rhythm, and progressively soft nature.
 Its structure is a fairly faithful reharmonization of the Procession and Recession movement over the Wolcum Yole opening motif, and recast in 12/8 time.

-9. In Freezing Winter Night
+8. In Freezing Winter Night

 "In Freezing Winter Night" is another text by Southwell.
 This movement calls out to the circumstances of the birth of Jesus and employs the choir to sing in a round to create an echoing effect.
 The choir and harp progress through the movement at contrasting paces and, over the duration of the piece, gradually synchronize until they both move at the same pace just before the ending when the music fades out.
 This is meant to symbolize the discord on earth before and during the birth of Christ and the hope of the future and the harmony he brings.